brunasti/coding-dojo-spring-boot-master/README.md

 - moving the business logic from the controller to an ad hoc class
 - adding Lombok annotation to have more userfriendly functions in many classes

+With the above changes we already got to these new coverage results:

+- 40% of classes touched by tests
+- 9% of the code lines covered

 ---
 # Original README.md